***Last updated April 2026***

 Question: Is it better to focus on one big niche site or small, focused microsites?

 Answer: Both can work.
 Authority sites offer stronger long term potential, while microsites can rank quickly for smaller niche topics.
 Pick what fits your interests and available time.
+The most important thing is that you stick to one long enough to truly see what is and isn’t working, then adjust accordingly.

 Final Thoughts: Staying Ahead in Affiliate SEO